PacktPublishing/Serverless-JavaScript-with-AWS-Lambda-in-7-Days/README.md

 twitter handle is @darshitpandya9
 LinkedIn profile www.linkedin.com/in/darshitpandya

-<b>Krina Vora Pandya</b> is a Google Ads certified professional working in the digital industry with over 7 years of experience.
+<b>Krina Pandya</b> is a Google Ads certified professional working in the digital industry with over 7 years of experience.
 Currently, She works as an SEO Manager for a digital marketing agency and she is also the co-founder of Think Digital Web where she plays a vital role in driving the business’s online growth and success.
 Also, from formulation of quantifiable strategies right down to unique content creation and optimizations to increase the ROI of business, she believes in driving all the mission-critical work inside a structured road map.
 She has a sound understanding of web architecture and software applications.
 You can connect her through her LinkedIn profile: www.linkedin.com/in/krinavorapandya

 <H2>What You Will Learn</H2>